tomwhartung/jmws_accoutrements/doc/how_tos/how_to-make_a_landing_page.md

 - [ ] groja.com
   - Spiritual Portraits

+**Review the book for tips on buoyancy, wording, etc.**

+It's ok to use pen and paper for this step.
+Maybe even get out of the house and try to get a fresh perspective that way.

 #### 3.3 Write the pitches

 Follow the how-tos in the Pitch chapter of *To Sell Is Human.*

 - [ ] 3-6 pitches for each service
   - Pixar pitch
+  - Question pitch
+  - Email subject-line pitch
+  - Rhyming pitch
   - Twitter pitch
   - One-word pitch

+It's ok to use pen and paper for this part.

-Pick the ones that best fit the service being sold.
+Use the ones that best fit the service being sold.

 ### Step (4) Profit!